 In a personal capacity as dedicated puzzlers, we are proud members of the Benevolent Confraternity of Dissectologists, a UK based society for jigsaw followers.
 This friendly club holds regular meetings (Zoom presentations & Flickr groups in recent times).
 It’s a great way to see examples of fabulous wooden jigsaws from yesteryear as well as modern creations.
 Membership is just £12 per household per annum (at the time of writing) – well worth it!

-We welcome your views on all things related to Dissectology – please don’t hesitate to email us or call 07803 203617 or 01829 458259.
+We welcome your views on all things related to Dissectology – please don’t hesitate to email us or call 07803 203617.
 We’d also love to see you on Facebook or Instagram.